 Run a facebook search for the group Wags to Wishes Sparks Team or click on the Do More With Your Dog URL at the bottom of this page.
 (Wags to Wishes is listed near the bottom of the page.)

 Send a request to become a member of Wags to Wishes Novice Spark Team.
 Once you are approved you can post comments and videos to the group.

 Once you have been added to the group, be sure to read the pinned post at the top of the group and to set it up to receive notifications when a new post is added so you don't miss anything.

 Download / print the list of novice tricks so you can plan what you would like to work on and keep track of your progress.
 You can find the list on the Do More with Your Dog website or in the files section of the facebook group.

-Once you have sent a request to join the group I will add you in as soon as I can (if I am on the road it may take a few days).
+Once you have sent a request to join the group I will add you in as soon as I can (if I am on the road, it may take a few days).
+Sometimes I do not get notified there is a pending request to join so if you do not hear from me within a few days please contact me by e mail or facebook.
 Once you are added to the group, you can explore previous posts for instructions that pertain to things you would like to work on - or post a request for tips on working on specific tricks.
 I like to adapt the curriculum to what YOU want to learn.